SebRincon/uni/README.md

 -   **Profiles**: Users can create their own profiles, add a profile picture, and customize their bio to express their personality and interests.
 -   **Tweets and Replies**: Just like Twitter, users can compose and share tweets of up to a certain character limit, allowing them to share their thoughts, ideas, or any other content with their followers.
--   **Following/Followers**: Users can follow other users to see their tweets on their timeline and gain followers who are interested in their content.
+-   **Friends & Requests**: Users can send friend requests, accept/decline them, and see friends’ tweets in their home feed.
 -   **Likes/Retweets**: Users can engage with tweets by liking them to show appreciation or retweeting them to share them with their own followers.
 Also undo retweets and unlike support.
--   **Notifications**: Users receive notifications when someone likes or retweets their tweets, when they gain new followers, or when they are mentioned in a post by another user.
+-   **Notifications**: Users receive notifications when someone likes or retweets their tweets, sends or accepts friend requests, or mentions them in a post.
 -   **Search**: Users can search for specific tweets or accounts to find relevant content or connect with specific users.
 -   **Direct Messaging**: Users can send private messages to other users, allowing for one-on-one conversations and interactions.
 -   **Twitter Blue**: Users can get premium status by entering a secret code, getting an icon with their name.